 What effect will this have on my taxes?

 If the bonds are approved, they will be issued in stages over approximately six years.
-If the city were to finance all $175 million in projects, the city Finance Department estimates that the city property tax rate could increase up to 2.5 cents, starting in July 2015.
+If voters were to approve all $139.2 million in projects, the city Finance Department estimates that the city property tax rate could increase up to 2.5 cents, starting in July 2015.
 Based on this, the owner of a house valued at $200,000 would pay $50 more in property taxes starting in August 2015.
 This works out to about $4.17 per month.

 Why can’t we pay as we go?